 These converters are multifunctional in the following areas:

 - Link with storage possibly combined with a BMS system

 - Chargers for EV

-The latest techniques are used for these converters and they are now digitalized, and as a result of this, the behavior becomes fully parameterizable which makes DC very safe to use.
+The latest techniques are used for these converters and they are now digitalized.
+As a result, the behavior becomes fully parameterizable which makes DC very safe to use.

-At this moment, we develop a DC to DC converter that converts +/-7kV or +/-14kVdc to +/-700Vdc.
-This converter does not yet exist and should be fully developed.
-For the converter, the starting points are the following:
+We have developed a DC to DC converter that converts +/-7kV or +/-14kVdc to +/-700Vdc.
+For the converter, the starting points are:

 - Efficiency >98%

 - Compatible with LVDC infrastructure

 - Power 50 or 100kW per module